deepakmaur/Youtube/README.md

-# YouTube Clone Project
+# StreamSavvy

-Welcome to the YouTube Clone project!
+Your Ultimate YouTube Clone Experience.
+!
 This project is designed to help you practice and enhance your skills in HTML and CSS by recreating the basic structure and styling of the popular video-sharing platform, YouTube.

 ## Project Overview